Solaire · May 19, 2026

 - Federal CT ITC (30% on the balance): $63,000

-- Savings via accelerated depreciation (year one): approximately $21,000
+- Savings via accelerated depreciation (year one): about $21,000

-- Estimated net cost: approximately $126,000
+- Estimated net cost: about $126,000

 Eligibility requirements